mirror/dd-wrt/src/router/freeradius3/doc/configuration/dynamic_home_servers.md

 # Dynamic Home Servers in v3

-As of 3.0.22, FreeRADIUS has limited support for dynamic home servers.
+FreeRADIUS has some support for dynamic home servers, with certain limitations.

 ## Configuration